Which of the following compounds is chiral? | Study Prep in Pearson+

 1

-Understand that a molecule is chiral if it has at least one carbon atom bonded to four different groups, making it a stereocenter (chiral center).
+Step 1: Understand the concept of chirality.
+A molecule is chiral if it has at least one carbon atom bonded to four different groups, making it a stereocenter (chiral center).
+This carbon lacks a plane of symmetry, resulting in non-superimposable mirror images (enantiomers).

-Examine 2-propanol (C\3H\8O): Identify the carbon atoms and check if any carbon is attached to four different substituents.
-The central carbon in 2-propanol is bonded to two methyl groups and an -OH group, so it does not have four different groups.
+Step 2: Analyze each compound to identify if it contains a carbon with four different substituents.
+For example, look at the carbon atoms in each molecule and list the groups attached to them.

-Examine 2-butanol (C\4H\10O): Look at the second carbon, which is bonded to an -OH group, a methyl group, an ethyl group, and a hydrogen atom.
-Since these four groups are all different, this carbon is a chiral center.
+Step 3: For the compound \( \mathrm{CH_3COOH} \) (acetic acid), check the carbons: the methyl carbon is bonded to three hydrogens and one carbonyl carbon, so it does not have four different groups.
+The carboxyl carbon is double bonded to oxygen and bonded to hydroxyl and methyl groups, so it is not a chiral center.

 Related Videos